eightbitraptor/deprecated-eightbitraptor.com/posts/managing-ubuntu-with-puppet.markdown

 And that's where Puppet comes in :)

-h4.
-What is Puppet
+<h4>What is Puppet</h4>

-"Puppet is a configuration management framework":http://reductivelabs.com/products/puppet/.
-It's kind of a logical step forward from "Cfengine":http://www.cfengine.org.
+[Puppet is a configuration management framework](http://reductivelabs.com/products/puppet/).
+It's kind of a logical step forward from [Cfengine](http://www.cfengine.org).
 It is written in Ruby, by Luke Kanies of Reductive Labs and basically consists of 3 things:

 * A domain specific language, for declaring configurations
 * A client and server application for distributing your configurations, and